coolbeevip/ansible-playbook/elasticsearch/README.md

 10.1.207.182               : ok=37   changed=9    unreachable=0    failed=0    skipped=11   rescued=0    ignored=0
 ```

-**TIPS:** Because the Elasticsearch installation package will be uploaded to all servers (about 327MB) when the script is executed for the first time, so take longer to execute.
-The first installation on my local machine takes < 5 minutes(upload package taske about 2 minutes, others take about 3 minutes.)
+**TIPS:** Because the Elasticsearch installation package will be uploaded to all servers (about 327MB) when the script is executed for the first time, so take longer to run.
+The first installation on my local machine takes < 5 minutes(upload package takes about 2 minutes, others bring about 3 minutes.)

 **TIPS:** This script is only used for initial installation.
 Repeated execution of this command may receive a prompt of `Elasticsearch has been installed, please uninstall and then reinstall`.
 At this time, you need to use `ansible all -m shell -a '~/elasticsearch_uninstall.sh'` uninstalls.